microsoft/azure-pipelines-tasks/Tasks/RunDistributedTests/README.md

 	d.
 Configuring Testagent and running tests as a non-admin/service account is not supported.

 	e.
 Running tests for Universal Windows Platform apps is not supported.
-Please use Visual Studio Test task for running these tests
+Please use Visual Studio Test task for running these tests.

 ### Here is a list of other tasks that can be used with this task in the Build-Deploy-Test (BDT) workflow: